viromedia/viro/README.md

 # Viro Platform
-Viro is a platform for web and mobile developers to easily build native cross-platform VR experiences.
-The platform is composed of two main components:

-1) A highly performant 3D rendering engine, and
-2) A custom extension of React Native for VR.

-Whether you are looking to build a new VR application, or add VR features to your existing applications, the Viro platform enables you to create highly performant mobile VR experiences.
+Viro Media is a platform for developers to rapidly build virtual reality (VR) experiences.
+Developers write in React Native, and Viro runs their code natively across all mobile VR (including Google Daydream, Samsung Gear VR, and Google Cardboard for iOS and Android).
 More info [here](http://docs.viromedia.com/).

 This project contains various sample Viro projects.